Introduction to Single Page Applications

 How a Single Page Application Works

-SPAs load the application code (HTML, CSS, JavaScript) only one time: the first time you access the page.
-Because JavaScript intercepts all browser events, each subsequent request consists only of the specific information needed to update the page.
+SPAs load the application code (HTML, CSS, JavaScript) only one time, the first time you access the page.
+Because JavaScript handles all browser events, each new request consists only of the specific information needed to update the page.

-SPAs convert data to HTML on the client instead of converting data on the server and sending it back to the client.
+SPAs convert data to HTML in the client (browser), instead of converting data in the server and sending it back to the client.

 Advantages of Single Page Applications